joaquimrcarvalho/fauc1537-1919/README.md

 To report errors look at
 [Creating an issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue)
-and use the predefined templates.
+and use the predefined templates at https://github.com/joaquimrcarvalho/fauc1537-1919/issues.

 ## Licença